blueorbitz/guess-the-pokemon/README.md

 ## Who's that Pokemon

-This is a nostalogic page where most of us adores since our childhood.
-With this apps, you can now compete with your friends to see who is the best poke master.
+This is a nostalgic page that most of us have adored since our childhood.
+With this app, you can now compete with your friends to see who is the best poke master.

 ### How to play